royel21/STM32F/README.md

 # STM32

-This is a new stm32 library for learning to code in stm32f microcotroller family.
+This is a new stm32 library for learning how to use stm32f peripheral.